 Before starting a career you need to know what sort of DJ you want to be.
-If you're not in to music much, then it probably isn't the career for you (unless you're loud and arrogant, which would suggest you still might make a great radio DJ!)
+If you're not in to music much, then it probably isn't the career for you.
 For this website I have split the DJing types into 2 main categories: Mobile/special events DJs and pub/club DJs.
 Both styles of DJing require that you have access to a relatively large selection of music.

 Before playing to the public, it's a very good idea to practice and refine your skills first.
 There is probably nothing worse than screwing up your first gig, as this is likely to dent your confidence and put you off DJing in the future.
 Provided you enjoy DJing and enjoy buying music, then with plenty of practice there's no reason why you can't become a successful DJ and make a living from what you enjoy doing.
 Even if you're not making a living from DJing, you can still do it alongside your day job, as nearly all gigs are in the evenings.